Health

 Phenylephrine

 Some medications for hemorrhoids, such as phenylephrine, work by constricting blood vessels in order to shrink hemorrhoids and relieve itching.
-Phenylephrine comes in an ointment or suppository form.
+Phenylephrine usually comes in an ointment or suppository form.

 Benzocaine and lidocaine